mprinc/docker.github.io/get-started/part2.md

 <hr>
 </div>

-The `node-bulletin-board` project is a simple bulletin board application, written in Node.js.
+The `node-bulletin-board` project is <span class='definition'>a simple bulletin board application</span>, written in Node.js.
 In this example, let's imagine you wrote this app, and are now trying to containerize it.

 ## Define a container with Dockerfile

-Take a look at the file called `Dockerfile` in the bulletin board application.
-Dockerfiles describe how to assemble a private filesystem for a container, and can also contain some metadata describing how to run a container based on this image.
+Take a look at the file called <span class='definition'>`Dockerfile`</span> in the bulletin board application. <span class='definition'>Dockerfiles</span> describe <span class='important'>how to assemble a private filesystem for a container</span>, and can also contain some metadata describing <span class='definition'>how to run a container</span> based on this image.
 The bulletin board app Dockerfile looks like this:

 ```dockerfile
 # Use the official image as a parent image.